joe-p/arc56-client-generator/README.md

 ## Generated Client

 The generated client is a very thin wrapper on top of the generic client.
-The typed clients offers a slightly more intuitive typesace interface for all of the actions supported by the underlying `ARC56AppClient`.
+The typed clients offers a slightly more intuitive typesafe interface for all of the actions supported by the underlying `ARC56AppClient`.
 Because the typed client does not offer any functionality not found in the generic client, [the generator](./src/index.ts) is trivial to maintain.

 ### Untyped Client